 Tasks will vary and may include:

-Leadership or participation in teams from between 2 and more than 8 TranScrip, client and consultancy staff who providing all the activities that might be expected of an internal medical department during product development, licensing or launch and might include;
+Leadership or participation in teams from between 2 and more than 8 tranScrip, client and consultancy staff who provide all the activities that might be expected of an internal medical department during product development, licensing or launch and might include;

 - Design and implementation of clinical study protocols within the assigned therapy area and establish / approve methods for design in the pipeline,

 - Provide medical input and expertise in the development of clinical trial plans,

 - Analysing and interpreting clinical data in both ongoing and completed studies and acting as Medical monitor where applicable,